 1. Artist Works – Paid

-Artist Works offers three types of lessons based on a timeline of 3-Month, 6-Month, and 12-Month.
+Artist Works offers online music lessons for a variety of instruments like the ukulele, guitar, bass, etc. There are three types of lessons based on a timeline of 3-Month, 6-Month, and 12-Month for the ukulele.
 The classes are conducted by Craig Chee and Sarah Maisel who are well-known instructors and performers.

 They have carefully crafted each lesson to teach all levels of players.
 Whether you are a beginner or an advanced player, the lessons are definitely worthwhile.